mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Problems with your Catheter
 You and your caregiver should be on the look-out for any problems with your catheter.
 Infection is the most serious complication to watch out for.
 Look at the catheter site daily.
 Notify your doctor, NP or nurse if you experience any of the following:

-* Redness, swelling and/or drainage (a liquid that can vary in color but may be clear, bloody or green/yellowish) at the exit site.
+* Redness, swelling and/or drainage (a liquid that can vary in color but may be clear, bloody or green/yellowish) at the exit site
-* Pain or tenderness at the exit site
+* Pain or tenderness at the site where the catheter is inserted into your chest
 * Temperature greater than 100.4&deg;F or 38&deg;C.
 * Flu-like symptoms or chills

 Other complications may be related to the catheter itself.
-Notify your doctor, NP or nurse if you experience any of the following:
+Notify your doctor, nurse practitioner or nurse if you experience any of the following:

 * You see a hole or break in the catheter
 * Swelling in your face, neck or arm on the same side of your body as the catheter